Rent-Back Agreements: Pros And Cons For Buyers And Sellers

 Is A Real Estate Rent-Back Agreement A Good Idea?

 A seller rent-back agreement can have distinct advantages for both the buyer and the seller.
 However, you’ll want to carefully consider the unique circumstances of your situation before deciding if a rent-back is a good idea for you.
-Let’s go over the benefits of rent-back agreements.
+Let’s look at the benefits of rent-back agreements.

 Rent-Back Benefits For Sellers

 - You have more time to find your dream home.
-A rent-back agreement will give you as much time as a buyer is willing to provide in order for you to extend your home search.
+A rent-back agreement will give you as much time to extend your home search as a buyer is willing to

 - It allows you to avoid moving more times than necessary.
-You can avoid having to live in temporary housing or being forced to rent a storage unit to house your furniture.
+You can avoid living in temporary housing or being forced to rent a storage unit to house your furniture.

 Rent-Back Benefits For Buyers

-- It may make an offer more attractive.
-The seller may need somewhere to live for a month or so, and if a buyer can offer to let them live in the home, it might be just what tips the scales in the buyer’s direction.
+- Making an offer more attractive: The seller may need somewhere to live for a month or so, and if a buyer can offer to let them live in the home, it might be just what tips the scales in the buyer’s direction.
 It might help make the offer on the home more attractive to the seller.

 Is A Rent-Back Agreement Risky?

-A rent-back agreement can have some potential drawbacks for both buyers and sellers.
-Let’s look at a few potential risks to consider prior to entering into a rent-back agreement.
+A rent-back agreement has some potential drawbacks for both buyers and sellers.
+Up next are a few risks to consider before entering into a rent-back agreement.

 Rent-Back Risks For Sellers

-- It may potentially cause a more expensive monthly rental payment.
-It’s possible that a monthly rental payment through a rent-back agreement could end up costing more money than what you as the seller paid month-to-month on your mortgage for the same property.
+- A more expensive monthly rental payment: It’s possible for a monthly rental payment through a rent-back agreement to end up costing more than what you, as the seller, paid month-to-month on your mortgage for the same property.

-- You’re unable to make permanent changes.
-Sellers won’t be able to make permanent changes to the property during the rent-back period.
+- The inability to make permanent changes: Sellers can’t make permanent changes to the property during the rent-back period.

 Rent-Back Risks For Buyers

-Buyers entering into a rent-back agreement can face several risks as well, including:
+Buyers entering into a rent-back agreement can also face several risks, such as:

-- You may have delayed move-in schedules.
-Buyers can’t move in upon closing when a rent-back agreement is in place.
+- Delayed move-in schedules: Buyers can’t move in upon closing when a rent-back agreement is in place.
 If you’re the buyer, you may have to wait weeks or even months to move in.